Explains who is eligible for the Ethnic Minority ITE incentive and how to apply.

-The final incentive payment for all eligible NQTs will be made on successful completion of their Induction period at a maintained school in Wales and on award of their Induction certificate.
+This payment will be made to eligible NQTs on successful completion of their Induction period and on award of their Induction certificate.
+Induction must take place at a maintained school in Wales.
 The EWC is responsible for making this payment.

-The EWC will contact students during their Induction period to ensure they have all relevant details to process this grant payment.
+The EWC will contact students during their Induction period.
+This is to ensure they have all relevant details to process this grant payment.

-The final incentive payment cannot be claimed unless the eligible student has successfully claimed and received the QTS payment under this incentive scheme.
+This payment cannot be claimed unless the eligible student has received the QTS payment for this scheme.

-The EWC are responsible for making the final incentive payment and will determine the exact payment date.
-Any queries should be directed to email@example.com
+The EWC are responsible for making the final incentive payment.
+They will determine the exact payment date.
+Any queries should be directed to email@example.com.

 Deferment (suspension), withdrawal and resumptions

-Where a student resumes an ITE programme in a different academic year to when they initially started or deferred, payments will continue to be made at the same rate (if any) which applied in the academic year the student’s studies initially started or deferred, unless the Welsh Ministers agree otherwise in writing.
+payments will continue to be made at the same rate which applied in the academic year you initially started or deferred.
+Unless the Welsh Ministers agree otherwise in writing.

-Returning to an ITE programme in academic year 2022 to 2023
+Returning to an ITE programme after September 2022

-If a student defers (suspends) their studies prior to achieving QTS, they will not be eligible to receive the QTS payment.
-However, if a student resumes their studies and achieves QTS, they will be entitled to receive the QTS payment on award of QTS.
-Under these circumstances payment will be made following completion of an eligible postgraduate ITE programme in Wales leading to QTS (on award of QTS) and in line with these conditions.
+If you defer (suspend) your studies prior to achieving QTS, you will not be eligible to receive the QTS payment.
+However, if you resume your studies and achieve QTS, you will be entitled to receive payment on award of QTS.
+Payment will be made following completion of an eligible postgraduate ITE programme in Wales leading to QTS (on award of QTS).
+Payment will be made in line with these conditions.

-Where a student resumes an ITE programme in a different academic year a Deferment and Resumption Form will need to be completed.
-The information on the completed form will be shared with ITE Partnerships, Welsh Government and the EWC.
+If you resume an ITE programme in a different academic year a deferment and resumption form will need to be completed.
+Please speak to your ITE partnership.
+The information on the completed form will be shared with ITE partnerships, Welsh Government and the EWC.